Copula-like inference for discrete bivariate distributions with rectangular supports: Estimation of copula p.m.f.s

 where $\hat p_n$ is defined in~\eqref{eq:hat:pn}.
-We can expect that, in practice, the latter would be computationally costly because it would typically require many executions of the IPFP.
-Furthermore, as when estimating the parameter of a classical copula, the resulting estimate of $\theta_0$ would be affected by potential misspecification of the univariate families $\Mc_1$ and $\Mc_2$.

-Proceeding in stages consists of first estimating $\alpha_0$ (resp.\ $\beta_0$) from the first (resp.\ second) component sample $X_1,\dots,X_n$ (resp.\ $Y_1,\dots,Y_n$).
-Let $\alpha^{[n]}$ and $\beta^{[n]}$ be the corresponding estimators.
-Then, the second stage could take two forms consisting of maximizing one of the following two log-pseudo-likelihoods:
+We can expect that, in practice, the previous optimization would be computationally costly because it would typically require many executions of the IPFP.
+Furthermore, as when indirectly estimating the parameter vector of a classical parametric copula by maximum likelihood estimation \citep[see, e.g.,][Chapter~4 and the references therein]{HofKojMaeYan18}, the resulting estimate of $\theta_0$ would be affected by potential misspecification of the univariate families $\Mc_1$ and $\Mc_2$.
+A less computationally expensive ``two-stage'' approach would consist of first estimating $\alpha_0$ (resp.\ $\beta_0$) by $\alpha^{[n]}$ (resp.\ $\beta^{[n]}$) from the first (resp.\ second) component sample $X_1,\dots,X_n$ (resp.\ $Y_1,\dots,Y_n$) and then maximizing the following log-pseudo-likelihood: